deveBrice/Budget-pro-project/README.md

 ### Install

 - Do composer install
-- Take my csv file that content my database in the root of project and show in the header tab import on phpmyadmin
+- Take my sql file that content my database in the root of project and show in the header tab import on phpmyadmin

 ### Server